DigitalSlideArchive/DSA-WSI-DeID/docs/USAGE.rst

 Imported File Types and Folder Structures
 -----------------------------------------

 The WSI DeID expects to import WSI files from Aperio, Hamamatsu, or Philips scanners, along with a single combined DeID Upload file (metadata file) that describes each of the WSI files to be imported.
-The DeID Upload file should be either an Excel file (identified by ending in .xls or .xlsx) or a CSV file (identified by ending in .csv).
+The DeID Upload file should be either an Excel file (identified by ending in .xls or .xlsx).
 More than one DeID Upload file may be placed in the mounted import directory, and all DeID Upload files of the correct type will be used in the import process.
 Any files other than WSI files and DeID Upload files will be ignored by the import process, meaning files ending in .txt, .xml, or .zip will be ignored.
 Files in the mounted import directory on the local filesystem can have any folder structure; the folder structure is not significant in the import process.

 Step 1 Users Place Raw WSIs and DeID Upload Files in Local Folder
 -----------------------------------------------------------------